 The church staff asks that you dress moderately while visiting the church.
 They request that no shorts or tank tops be worn during your visit.
 Women do not need cover their heads when entering, but they welcome those that wish to do so.

 Saints Peter and Paul Church San Francisco offers several masses throughout the week.
-They also offer Italian and Chinese masses once a week.
-They offer a Latin mass once a month.
+They also offer Italian and Cantonese masses once a week.

 Here is their current schedule of services.